Quentin Dupieux: Ed Banger Records

 Mr. Oizo's first EP released on Ed Banger Records is called "Transexual / Patrick122".
 The EP features the track "Patrick122", which is a re-working of the 1979 disco track "Do It at the Disco" by Gary's Gang.
 The track appeared on Mr. Oizo's MySpace page in 2006 under the title Patrick122.

 On 16 October 2008 his MySpace page had another video appear: a promo for his upcoming album, Lambs Anger.
 The first single off the Record was "Positif", which was released 3 days after Lambs Anger.
 On 15 March 2009 the second single off the album was released, "Pourriture", released as an EP featuring some reworked titles by Oizo himself and a remix of "Erreurjean" by Arveene and Misk.

 Lambs Anger

 Lambs Anger is Mr. Oizo's first studio album released by Ed Banger Records, the label he chose after his split with F Communications, who notoriously referred to Moustache (Half a Scissor) as "unlistenable".
 "Positif", "Two Takes It" (featuring Carmen Castro) and "Pourriture" were chosen as the album's singles.
-The track "Steroids" also features label-mate Uffie.
+The track "Steroïds" also features label-mate Uffie.
 "Two Takes It" is a cover of the song "It Takes Two" by Rob Base and DJ E-Z Rock and "Gay Dentists" contains samples of "Let's Start the Dance" by Hamilton Bohannon.